PASS: Certified Subset Repair for Classical and Quantum Pairwise Constrained Clustering: Pairwise Constrained -Means

+where ML constraints are removed by construction (each ML component is represented by a single pseudo-point).
 The second term in \eqref{eqn:overall_unc:obj} is constant with respect to $(\mu,b)$, so minimizers of \eqref{eqn:overall_unc} correspond to minimizers of the ML-only restriction of Problem~\eqref{eqn:overall} under the component-to-pseudo mapping.

-\paragraph{Mixed ML and CL constraints.} With both ML and CL constraints, we first contract each ML component to obtain $\hat{X}$ with only CL constraints.
-We then apply our subset restriction to points involved in cannot-link interactions or with uncertain assignments.
+\begin{remark}[Mixed ML and CL constraints] We contract ML components to form $\hat{X}$.
+A CL constraint within an ML component indicates infeasibility, detectable during contraction.
+Valid CL constraints induce relations between components in $\hat{X}$ and define $\hat{\mathcal T}_{cl}$.
+We apply subset restriction to points with CL interactions or uncertain assignments. \end{remark}